wangxianrui/r3det-on-mmdetection/docs/model_zoo.md

 | Retinanet    | 0.200      | 0.205       |

 ### Inference Speed

-The inference speed is measured with fps (img/s) on a single GPU, the higher, the better.
-To be consistent with Detectron2, we report the pure inference speed (without the time of data loading).
-For Mask R-CNN, we exclude the time of RLE encoding in post-processing.
-We also include the officially reported speed in the parentheses, which is slightly higher than the results tested on our server due to differences of hardwares.

 | Type         | Detectron2  | mmdetection |
 | ------------ | ----------- | ----------- |